hashicorp/terraform-cdk/CONTRIBUTING.md

 ```

 Other than that, you can get a list of commits since the last release you can e.g. visit a link like this: `https://github.com/hashicorp/terraform-cdk/compare/v0.4.1...main`.
 You'll find the PR numbers there as links.

-#### Prebuilt Providers

-We have a bunch of prebuilt providers which are depending on the current minor version of `cdktf`, e.g. `~> 0.5`.
-In case the minor version gets bumped (e.g. from `0.7.x` to `0.8.x`), the prebuilt providers need to be updated.
-This can be achieved by:

-1. Create, review and merge a PR which updates the relevant version in https://github.com/hashicorp/cdktf-repository-manager/blob/main/projenrc.template.js
-2. Trigger a manual run of this workflow https://github.com/hashicorp/cdktf-repository-manager/actions/workflows/upgrade-repositories.yml

 ## Issue Grooming